search ]

 Manual Backup

 In the first tab, labeled Current Status, click on the Backup Now button.
-A small window will open, allowing you to choose what to include in the current backup you’re creating, whether it’s the database or the site’s files.
-Select both options and click Backup Now.
+A small window will open, allowing you to choose what to include in the current backup – the database, the site’s files, or both.

 If you’ve set up a connection to one of the cloud services, you’ll also see the option to upload the backup to the cloud.

-After the backup is completed, which will vary based on the number of files and the size of your database, you’ll receive an email confirming the backup completion.
-You can also see this on the screen itself.
-At this point, the backup is stored on the server itself (if you didn’t configure cloud services) and it’s advisable to download the backup to your computer and keep it in a safe place.
+At this point, the backup is stored on the server itself (if you didn’t configure cloud services).
+It’s advisable to download the backup to your computer and keep it in a safe place.

 To do this, go to the second tab, Existing Backups, and you’ll see the following screen showing the backups created so far: